arianafernandes/triplea/ESOF-docs/Assignment 4 - Verification and Validation.md

 ## Bug

 Bugs isn’t something that this project lacks and we found several interesting ones in the [issues page](http://github.com/triplea-game/triplea/issues/).
-<p align="justify">However, we were incapable of fixing every single one of them.
+<p align="justify">However, we were incapable of fixing any of them.
 Our main problem was the complexity of
-the game.
-Most of the issues we looked at had to do with the logic of the game.
+the project.
+Most of the issues we found involved the logic of one of the games.
 Since we didn’t make these mechanics ourselves we have almost no knowledge to help us fix problems related to this matter.
-So, we then decided to look at UI related problems.
-That’s when we found out that we couldn’t fix the problems we were looking at because the graphic’s API this project uses doesn’t allow us to do so.
+There were also problems related to this project's GUI.
+However, this problems cannot be fixed since the graphic’s API this project uses doesn’t allow us to do so.
 It has been stated by one of the main developers that solving these kinds of problems would only bring us another problem somewhere else.
 As a solution for this matter, the developers decided to migrate the game’s UI components to JavaFx and they are under the impression that the migration will solve the problems.
 Therefore, any alteration to the GUI would be obsolete.</p>

 ## External Links
 * HomePage: http://triplea-game.github.io/